Carmel-Ab1/TeleChuck_bot/README.md

 ### About the project's structure:

-I have created two files two perform the operation:
+I have created two files to perform the operation:

 **main.py** that is responsible for the Telegram comunication.
 It uses the telebot library and defines the behavior of the bot in the case of receiving certain messages (with those `message_handler`s).